-Full-time equivalent employees (FTEs) equal the number of full-time employees (those working 30 or more hours per week) plus the number of hours worked in a month by part-time employees (those working fewer than 30 hours per week) divided by 120.
-Employers may exclude full-time seasonal employees who work fewer than 120 days during the year.
+FTEs equal the number of full-time employees (those working 30 or more hours per week) plus the number of hours worked in a month by part-time employees (those working fewer than 30 hours per week) divided by 120.
+An employer may exclude full-time seasonal employees who work fewer than 120 days during the year.

 For example, if an employer employs 40 full-time employees and 20 part-time employees each working 24 hours per week (or 96 hours per month), this employer has a total of 56 FTEs as calculated below: